anand40090/Jfrog-Jenkins-Intigration/README.md

 # High level steps

 1. Create EC2 instance, in this case I am using Ubuntu 22.04
-2. Install the required softwares in the system - 1] Docker engine 2] Apache Maven 3] Java 4] AWS Cli 5] Jfrog Cli 6] Jenkins 7] Docker compose
+2. Install the required softwares in the system - 1] Docker engine 2] Apache Maven 3] Java 4] AWS Cli 5] Jfrog Cli 6] Jenkins
 3. Configure the Jenkins with the requires plugins for this integration - 1] Apache Maven 2] Articatory plugins
 4. Configure Jfrog for integration - 1] Create user with admin rights 2] Create access token for admin user 3] Create artifacts repository